unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

         """
         circuit = circ.with_noise(cirq.depolarize(p=0.01))
         result = cirq.DensityMatrixSimulator().simulate(circuit)
-        return np.real(result.final_density_matrix[0,0])
+        return np.real(result.final_density_matrix[0, 0])

-Now we consider a simple example: a single-qubit circuit with an even number of X gates.
+Now we consider a simple example: a single-qubit circuit with an even number of Pauli-X gates.
 By construction, the ideal expectation value should be 1, but the noisy expectation value will be slightly different.

 .. testcode::